Nimapur: Education

 People are well educated in this village.
 N.S.
 High School attracts many students from its surrounding villages.
 With many colleges in its proximity, everybody gets an opportunity for higher education, even staying at home.
 The village co-located with nimapur is having all the schools i.e. lower primary, primary, middle and high school.
 The village sasan is itself a gram panchayat and have its panchayat office, RI office and health extension counter.

 Transport

 The capital city Bhubaneswar is just 120 km away (the route passes through Cuttack, the ancient capital city) and private buses travel to the capital every 30 minutes in the forenoon and is sparse in the afternoon as these vehicles generally return from Puri, Bhubaneswar, Cuttack and Paradeep.
 A large section of people own two-wheelers and a few people also own four-wheelers.

 Festivals

 Many Hindu festivals are celebrated in this village such as Karttikeya Puja, Lakshmi Puja, Ganesh Puja and Saraswati Puja.

 Village temples, Shiva temple and Thakuranhi (the temple of Goddess), also witness many celebrations.

 Durga Puja also celebrated here as well as Khudurukuni Osha (Puja) is also celebrated here in large extent.
+Raja festival also celebrated in large extent by girls.
+Girls used to play with Cradle.

 A Radha Krishna temple (already existing) has been renovated by the people as well as a Sidheswar Math (popularly called Sida Math) is here as place of worship.

+Famous "Agira Purnami" A festival for fire god.
+All young men's participate in this brave festival.